irvnet/icp-workshop/00-getting-started.md

 ## Containerizing a process for deployment

 **In this section**, you will get all the components installed to begin interacting with the cluster with things such as the docker, helm and kubectl.
-If you're familiar with using these clients you can skip this section.
+If you're familiar with using these clients you can skip this section.... otherwise, we'll start installing our clients on Ubuntu 16.04 desktop.

-To keep things simple and consistent, we'll stick with Ubuntu 16.04 but as a desktop instead of a server.

 ---